← Back to 史記

 穿 使

 In the fourth month of summer, Emperor Wen personally bowed at the meeting of the Ba and Wei to perform the suburban audience of the Wei Yang Five Emperors.
-The Five Emperors Temple faced the Wei to the south and pierced the Pu pool ditch water to the north.
-When the authority fire was raised and sacrifice was made, it was like light and splendor connecting to heaven.
-Therefore, he honored Ping as upper grand master and granted him accumulated thousand gold.
-And he sent the erudites and various scholars to excerpt from the six classics and make the king system, and they discussed matters of touring, hunting, and the feng and shan.
+The Five Emperors Temple faced the Wei River to the south and connected with the ditch waters of Pu Pool to the north.
+When the ceremonial fire was raised and the sacrifice performed, its radiance seemed to connect with heaven.
+Therefore, he honored Ping as an upper grand master and granted him many thousands of gold pieces.
+He also had the Erudites and scholars excerpt the Six Classics to compile the royal institutions, and they discussed matters of inspection tours, hunting, and the fengshan.

 47